 - A new database is created in Databricks associated with the Project Eric created.
 Read/write to that database is limited to only the Project members—in this case Eric and Mary.

 - The project is “equalized.”
-Equalization takes the intersection of all project members’ access—as compared to the table policies—and homogenizes them.
+Equalization takes the intersection of all project members’ access—as compared to the table policies—and homogenizes them, effectively creating a Databricks data clean room.
 In our example, this means Mary loses access to the PII columns in Table A because she’s been equalized to Eric’s level in the Project.
 Note that equalization can be updated if new members join the Project or if tables with different policies are added.

 But what if Mary still needs to see PII when not working with Eric in the Project?